2025.01.06

 aespa’s “Supernova”

-And Rosé & Bruno Mars’ “APT.”
+And, Rosé & Bruno Mars’s “APT.”

-It accomplished a “Perfect All Kill” by simultaneously reaching number one on all major music charts in South Korea, and it maintained the number one position on Melon, a major South Korean music chart, for 15 consecutive weeks, surpassing NewJeans’ record of 14 consecutive weeks with “Ditto,” thus setting a new record for the longest consecutive number one.
+It achieved a “perfect all-kill” by simultaneously reaching number one on all major music charts in South Korea, and it maintained the number one position on the major South Korean music chart Melon for 15 consecutive weeks, surpassing New Jeans’ record of 14 consecutive weeks with “Ditto,” setting a new record for the longest consecutive number one.

-Additionally, the album “Armageddon,” which includes “Supernova,” sold 1.15 million copies in its first week, achieving four consecutive million-seller albums and reaching number one on the US Billboard World Albums chart.
+Furthermore, the album “Armageddon,” which includes “Supernova,” sold 1.15 million copies in its first week, achieving four consecutive million-seller albums and reaching number one on the US Billboard World Albums chart.

-Furthermore, it was selected as number one in Billboard’s “The 25 Best K-Pop Songs of 2024: Staff Picks,” announced at the end of the year.
+Additionally, it was selected as number one in the “Billboard Staff Picks: The 25 Best K-Pop Songs of 2024” announced by Billboard at the end of the year.

-Considering that 2023 was the year of NewJeans, which established the Y2K boom and easy listening in KPOP, it is hard to believe that in just one year, aespa, a leading girl group, achieved such career-high sales and success, even though they were already a popular group.
+Considering that 2023 was the year of New Jeans, which established the Y2K boom and easy listening in KPOP, I believe that very few people expected aespa, a representative girl group, to achieve such career-high sales and success in just one year, even though they were already a popular group.

-YG Entertainment’s rookie girl group BABYMONSTER’s first full album “DRIP,” released on November 1, topped the iTunes album charts in 11 countries and regions, and the music video for “DRIP” surpassed 100 million views in just 21 days.
+YG Entertainment’s rookie girl group BABYMONSTER’s first full album “DRIP,” announced on November 1, topped the iTunes album charts in 11 countries and regions, and the music video for “DRIP” surpassed 100 million views in just 21 days.

 Thus, there are countless examples of how girl groups advanced in 2024.